Loremaster/Loremaster.github.io/source/_posts/2013-12-25-how-set-up-sublime-text-2-as-default-git-editor.markdown

 If you love Sublime Text 2 as I do then you probably would like to change default git editor (which is Vim nowadays).
 I suppose that you have installed Sublime text.

 First of all, you should install `subl` shortcut.
-To do that open your shell and print
+To do that open your shell and print (if you already have `~/bin` directory, then just use the last line of my code):

 {% codeblock Terminal lang:bash %}
 $ cd ~